awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

   Table logs are rotated during a database version upgrade\.

 To work with the logs from the Amazon RDS console, Amazon RDS API, Amazon RDS CLI, or AWS SDKs, set the `log_output` parameter to FILE\.
 Like the MySQL error log, these log files are rotated hourly\.
-The log files that were generated during the previous 24 hours are retained\.
+The log files that were generated during the previous 72 hours are retained\.
+Note that the retention period is different between Amazon RDS and Aurora\.

 For more information about the slow query and general logs, go to the following topics in the MySQL documentation:
 + [The Slow Query Log](http://dev.mysql.com/doc/refman/5.6/en/slow-query-log.html)